phoenixframework/phoenix_live_view/guides/client/bindings.md

         def handle_event("inc", %{"myvar1" => "val1", "myvar2" => "val2"}, socket) do

     If the `phx-value-` prefix is used, the server payload will also contain a `"value"` if the element's value attribute exists.
+Note that if the element has a `value` property, like the `<li>` element, it takes precedence over `phx-value-value`.
+If you need to overwrite the `"value"` key in the payload, you can use `Phoenix.LiveView.JS.push/3` with its `value` option.

   * The payload will also include any additional user defined metadata of the client event.
     For example, the following `LiveSocket` client option would send the coordinates and